reubenfirmin/diycam/README.md

 * Motion boundaries within streams, a la ZoneMinder?

 * Machine learning for what types of events we care about, vs what kinds we don't??
+(ImageAI looks promising here, but not yet implemented).